Discover more about red – the color of love, passion, happiness, creativity, warmth.

-A month and a half after the New Year’s Day, on the 14th of February comes the Valentine’s Day or a festival of romantic love with the greatest demand for red roses.
-Namely, if you want to send flowers to someone as a message, it is important to use the right colors – red for love, white for friendship and yellow for jealousy.
-Where does the great popularity of red and all that it symbolizes come from?
-Here are some views about this primary color.
+A month and a half after New Year’s Day, on the 14th of February comes Valentine’s Day or a festival of romantic love with the greatest demand for red roses.
+Namely, if you want to send flowers to someone as a message, it is important to use the right colors – red for love, white for friendship, and yellow for jealousy.

 In India, the color red is often found on occasions such as weddings, childbirths, festivals.
 For example, women wear red powder on the parting of their hair – as a symbol of marriage, and dress in a sari (saree) in this romantic color.
 Also, red is associated with generosity and courage.